About the Pre-Course Orientation

 Once your deposit has been received, and prior to attending an 8-week course, the teacher will contact you to arrange an orientation phone call.
 The reason for this is to ensure you are informed about what to expect from participating in this course and to make sure this is a suitable time for you to attend this 8-week course.
 By the end of the conversation you can decide whether or not to proceed, together with the teacher.
 It is an intensive course and at times can be challenging, so it’s our ethical responsibility to set this time aside to link up and discuss this with you.

-If you decide not to go ahead, your deposit will be refunded in full.
+If you decide not to go ahead during this call, your deposit will be refunded in full.

 Click “Book Now” below to pay your €100 Deposit.